Atomic bombings of Hiroshima and Nagasaki: Bombing of Hiroshima

 Enola Gay stayed over the target area for two minutes and was 10 mi away when the bomb detonated.
-Only Tibbets, Parsons, and Ferebee knew of the nature of the weapon; the others on the bomber were only told to expect a blinding flash and given black goggles.
+Only Tibbets, Parsons, and Ferebee knew of the nature of the weapon; the others on the bomber were only told to expect a blinding flash and given protective goggles.
 "It was hard to believe what we saw", Tibbets told reporters, while Parsons said "the whole thing was tremendous and awe-inspiring ... the men aboard with me gasped 'My God'."
 He and Tibbets compared the shockwave to "a close burst of ack-ack fire".
+Necessary Evils cameras all failed; the only film of the attack was made by a 16mm cine camera smuggled onto the aircraft by a crew member.Enola Gay's crew received a heroes' welcome on landing at Tinian, with hundreds of cheering welcomers and "more generals than I'd ever seen in my life.
+We wondered what the hell they were doing there" according to navigator Theodore "Dutch" Van Kirk.
+When Tibbets stepped from his B-29 the Distinguished Service Cross was unexpectedly pinned to his chest while he was still holding his pipe.